Levi Marhabi: Calls for release

 U.S. Special Envoy to Monitor and Combat Antisemitism Elan Carr called for the immediate release of Marhabi on Twitter in August 2020, saying that he had endured four years in prison despite legal orders to release him.
 In November of the same year, U.S. Secretary of State Mike Pompeo called for Marhabi's immediate and unconditional release, saying that he had been wrongfully detained and that he stood with Yemen's Jewish population in calling for his release.
 In 2021, U.S. Department of State spokesperson Ned Price on behalf of the Biden Administration called for Marhabi's release.
-In the same year, during a United Nations Security Council briefing about Yemen, U.S. Representative to the United Nations Linda Thomas-Greenfield described Marbabi's detention as wrongful and a violation of basic human rights over his religious beliefs.
+In the same year, during a United Nations Security Council briefing about Yemen, U.S. Representative to the United Nations Linda Thomas-Greenfield described Marhabi's detention as wrongful and a violation of basic human rights over his religious beliefs.
 She called on the Houthis to immediately release him and cease their human rights abuses.

 The American Sephardi Federation (ASF), in collaboration with the Conference of Presidents of Major American Jewish Organizations, launched a campaign to raise public awareness about Marhabi's conditions, however it was met with little traction.
 Jason Guberman said that Marhabi's release should be demanded by not only the U.S. government but Jewish organizations across the world, and called it unfortunate how his case did not receive much attention from the Jewish community.

 Senior rabbi in the United Arab Emirates Elie Abadie also called for Marhabi's immediate release.
 He mentioned how three other Muslim men were arrested with him, yet he was the only one who remained imprisoned, which Abadie said was because of his religion.
 He called the Houthis' treatment of Marhabi and the rest of the Yemeni Jews "crimes against humanity" and called on them to respect religious freedom.